 Individual applicants with two or more interviewers

-Competitive students are invited to campus to interview with one faculty member and one currently enrolled PharmD student.
+Competitive students are invited to interview with one faculty member and one currently enrolled PharmD student.
 There is also a writing sample that is required to be submitted at the interview.
 Students will be given a question and asked to write their opinion on the topic.
 Candidates will also be given a presentation of school organizations and activities, and a tour of the School of Pharmacy.
 Candidates will have ample time to speak to currently enrolled Pharmacy students.

 Yes